 In conclusion, \eqref{22051602} is equivalent to

 implying $(p_1/q_1, p_2/q_2)=(p'_1/q'_1, p'_2/q'_2)$ by \eqref{22051805}.

-\item Since $\tau_1$ and $\tau_2$ are relatively dependent, both belong to the same (non-quadratic) field. \begin{enumerate} \item We first assume the core holonomies $t_1, t_2$ (resp. $t'_1, t'_2$) of $\mathcal{M}_{p_1/q_1, p_2/q_2}$ (resp. $\mathcal{M}_{p'_1/q'_1, p'_2/q'_2}$) are multiplicatively dependent and thus a Dehn filling point associate to \eqref{22011701} is contained in an algebraic subgroup defined by \eqref{22070801}.
+\item If $\tau_1$ and $\tau_2$ are relatively dependent, both belong to the same (non-quadratic) field. \begin{enumerate} \item We first assume the core holonomies $t_1, t_2$ (resp. $t'_1, t'_2$) of $\mathcal{M}_{p_1/q_1, p_2/q_2}$ (resp. $\mathcal{M}_{p'_1/q'_1, p'_2/q'_2}$) are multiplicatively dependent and thus a Dehn filling point associated to \eqref{22011701} is contained in an algebraic subgroup defined by \eqref{22070801}.